Discretionary housing payments

 - Barnabas Money Advice is a local charity that can provide budgeting and debt advice (Shrewsbury area).

-- Trinity Money Advice Centre is a local charity that can provide budgeting and debt advice (Shrewsbury area).
+- Trinity Money Advice Centre is a local organisation that offers budgeting and debt advice (Shrewsbury area).

 - Gov.UK is the government’s advice website for customers, containing useful information about various welfare benefits.